patrickjuchli/basic-ftp/README.md

 This library does not try to solve all these issues but wants to make it easy for you to solve your specific issues without requiring a change in the library itself and a subsequent pull request.

 Non-goals are: Feature completeness, support for every FTP server, complete abstraction from FTP details.
 If you're not interested in how FTP works at all, this library might not be for you.
-Its existing API is intentionally small.
+Its API is intentionally small.

 ## Dependencies